 Which brings me to the topic of verses in songs.

-Yes - because your verse is the proverbial appetizer here, and your chorus is the “main course.”
+Yes - because your verse is the proverbial appetizer here, and your hook is the “main course.”
 Right?
 Yet, how many times do you hear a new song today and say “Dahhm!
-What a Verse!”
+What a first verse!”

 Let me tell you.
 Never.
 (Sadly, as I shed a small tear).

-No, in fact, it’s more the case with most of today’s music - that after a few listens, I could probably sing back the chorus - but the verse?
+No, in fact, it’s more the case with most of today’s music - that after a few listens, I could probably sing back the hook - but the verse?
 Ummm.
 NOPE.

 RAAAAAAAANDY Needs His Verses

 Yes!
-Great verses are not just a fucking flimsy arugula appetizer with balsamic vinegar to get to your main course.
+Great verses are not just a frigging flimsy arugula appetizer with balsamic vinegar to get to your main course.
 The verse can be a main course onto itself!